liferay/liferay-docs/userGuide/en/chapters/04-configuring-liferay-applications.markdown

 First, let's configure the Recycle Bin for site-specific scoping.
 Choose the site you'd like configure for the Recycle Bin from *My Sites* in the Dockbar.
-Then click *Admin* &rarr; *Site Administration* and select *Site Settings* from the Configuration heading.
+Then click *Admin* &rarr; *Configuration* to navigate to the *Site Settings* page.
 Next, click *Recycle Bin* on the right-side menu under the Advanced heading.
 You'll notice a few configurable options:

 **Enable Recycle Bin:** enable and disable settings for the Recycle Bin's site-specific scope.

-**Trash Entries Max Age:** customize the number of days a file is kept in the Recycle Bin until its deletion (default is 30 days).
+**Trash Entries Max Age:** customize the number of days a file is kept in the Recycle Bin until its permanent deletion (default is 30 days).

 ![Figure 4.14: The Recycle Bin offers several configurable options for your site.](../../images/recycle-bin-site-settings.png)